Frequently Asked Questions

 Am I informing the University about my complaint by speaking with the Ombudsman?

 No. Neither informing the Ombudsman in person or in writing about a concern constitutes "notice" to the University.
 Contacting the office is not a step in any grievance process.
 Anyone who wishes to "put the University on notice" should contact an administrator or invoke a formal grievance process.
 The Ombudsman can provide referral information about whom to contact.
 The Ombudsman may also agree to provide information to University officials.
+However, the Ombudsman is a Responsible Employee as defined in Policy HRM-040: Reporting by University Employees of Sexual Misconduct Disclosures Made by Students.

 What kind of records does the Ombudsman’s office keep?